GrosSacASac/blog-public/dev/web/how_to_stringify_dates_in_a_node_server.md

 const stringDate = formatReady.format(date)
 ```

-Preparing a formatReady variable like this might be more performant than using date.toLocaleString with the same lang and options multiple times.
+Preparing a formatReady variable like this might be more performant than using date.toLocaleString with the same language and options multiple times.
 How much faster ?

 ## Relative time